Bottenlab/bottenlab.github.io/_pages/science.md

 permalink: /science/
 ---

-The BottenLab is a housed in the Center for Children and Families and Department of Psychology at Florida International University.
+The BottenLab is affiliated with the Center for Children and Families and Department of Psychology at Florida International University.
 We are studying adolescent brain development, focusing on potentially intersecting roles of endocrine and environmental factors therein, by applying predictive modeling to human neuroimaging,